 A CRM system keeps the recruiters and potential candidates in contact so the recruiters can consider these candidates for any future job opening.
 CRM helps create talent communities that allow talent acquisition (TA) professionals to strengthen relationships with passive talent.

-What’s the Difference Between an ATS and CRM?
+What’s the Difference Between an ATS vs. CRM?

 Meanwhile, a CRM system helps recruiters with their hiring efforts by providing all the information about passive and active candidates.
 When the ATS is not optimized with CRM, it diverts the recruiting teams from taking necessary initiatives.